Tasty Recipes for the Home Cook

 • I prefer to use sweetened coconut flakes in both the cake and glaze.
 In doing so, I reduce the sugar by 1/3 cup in the cake batter and 1/3 cup in the glaze.

-• Trisha’s recipe instructs to remove the cake from the bundt pan after only 10 minutes of cooling.
-I find that the cake can be a little delicate to unmold at this point.
+• Trisha’s recipe instructs removing the cake from the bundt pan after only 10 minutes of cooling.
+However, I find that the cake can be a little delicate to unmold at this point.
 I have better luck waiting about 45 minutes before unmolding.
 You can try it at the 10-minute mark if you like.
 Wait a little longer if it looks like it needs to firm up more.

 • If the cake resists coming out of the pan after the cooling period, submerge the bundt pan halfway into hot water for a minute or two, then attempt to unmold.
-Repeat this step a couple of times, if needed.
+Repeat this step a couple of times if needed.
 The hot water helps to melt the butter and allows the cake to release from the pan more easily.

 Keywords:Cake, Bundt Cake, Coconut Cake, Grandma Yearwood’s Cake